MicrosoftDocs/quantum-docs-pr/articles/q-manual/index.md

 # Q# Manual

 # What is Q#?
+Q# (Q-sharp) is a domain-specific programming language used for expressing quantum algorithms.
+It is to be used for writing subroutines that execute on an adjunct quantum processor, under the control of a classical host program and computer.
+Until quantum processors are widely available, Q# subroutines execute on a simulator.

 A natural model for quantum computation is to treat the quantum computer as a coprocessor, similar to that used for GPUs, FPGAs, and other adjunct